Sahilll94/Car-type-prediction-using-Decision-Tree/README.md

 # Car Type Prediction

 This project aims to predict the type of cars using supervised learning techniques.
-It utilizes parameters like car horsepower and number of seats to classify cars into categories such as Super-car, SUV, Sedan, etc.
+It utilizes parameters like car horsepower and number of seats to classify cars into categories such as Super-car, SUV,etc.

 ## Overview